 In addition, during the Franco years, marriages had to be canonical.
 That means it had to be performed under Roman Catholic law and regulations, even if only one of the partners was Catholic.
 Without a husband’s approval, a woman was prohibited from almost all economic activities, including employment, ownership of property, or even traveling away from home.
 The law also included definitions of crime such as adultery.
 In other words, extramarital sex.
 Desertion from husbands was considered to be a crime as well.

 Women in Spain after the fall of Franco’s regime

 Significant reforms began shortly before Franco’s death, and they have continued at a rapid pace since then.
-The husband’s permission rule was abolished in 1975, laws against adultery were canceled in 1978, and divorce was legalized in 1981.
+The husband’s permission rule was abolished in 1975, laws against adultery were canceled in 1978, and divorce was legalised in 1981.

 After the fall of the Franco regime, Spain has taken many steps to address the issue of violence against women.
 However, it was not until 1987 when the Spanish Supreme Court agreed that a rape victim doesn’t need to prove that she had fought to defend herself in order to verify the truth of her allegation.
 Until then, it was generally accepted that a female rape victim, unlike the victims of other crimes, had to show that she had put up “heroic resistance” to fight the rapist back and hadn’t encouraged him to attack her.

 Later on, in 1992, the Supreme Court ruled that sexuality in marriage must be understood in light of the principle of freedom.
 In result, the Supreme Court upheld the conviction of a man who had been found guilty of raping his wife.